← Back to Blog

 4. Secret self-destructs after viewing (or on timeout)

-The channel only ever sees the link—never the raw secret.
-And once viewed, the secret is irreversibly destroyed.
+The channel only ever sees the link.
+Once viewed, the secret is irreversibly destroyed.

 Key Features of Secure Secret Sharing